FeiLiu36/Learning-Assisted_and_End-to-End_Optimiation/README.md

 - Slides
 - Others

-They are formatted according to:
+They are formatted according to some rules:
 - there is a brief overview on the root directory of each subfolder
 - the main ideas and relations of literatures are summarized and listed
 - for each work, the main contribution, experiments, conclusions are listed